And I said, “How I wish

-How to play: The game play is super-easy.
+Playing the game is super-easy.
 Just mix up the strips and have your child complete the puzzle by putting them in order.
-That's it!
+That’s it!

-This is a fun and simple way to practice counting by 10's.
+This is a fun and simple way to practice counting by tens.
 You can easily adapt this game for other skip counting sets, just change the number on the stripes.

 You May Also Like: